Schniz/remastered/packages/docs-site/docs/1_Concepts/4_custom_entries.md

 A server entry is a simple function that turns a `Request` into a `Response`.
 The function also gets more stuff that are needed for Remastered to render your app correctly, such as the rendered components, the data that was loaded by the `loader`s, etc.

+These files should be in the following paths:

+- `app/entry.server.tsx`
+- `app/entry.server.ts`
+- `app/entry.server.jsx`
+- `app/entry.server.js`

 The type signature for the server entry is exported under the name `RenderServerEntryFn`.
 Here is the default implementation:

 ```tsx